0atman/noboilerplate/scripts/38-autism.md

 notes:

-We all mask from time to time, such as when we're sad in our personal life, but want to remain professional at work, we can mask until they pass.
+We all mask from time to time, such as when we're sad in our personal life, but want to remain professional at work, we can mask until the end of the work day.
 We're advised not to bottle up our emotions, as that can have perminant concequences.
 But Autistic people are autistic all the time, so we must mask all the time.